Stock market today: Wall Street rallies as pressure eases from the bond market after Fed decision

 NEW YORK (AP) — U.S. stocks climbed Wednesday after the Federal Reserve said the economy still looks healthy enough to keep interest rates where they are.
 Wall Street also got a boost from easing yields in the bond market.

 The rally followed weeks of sharp and scary swings for the U.S. stock market.
-Uncertainty is high about how much pain President Donald Trump will allow the economy to endure in order to remake the system as he wants.
+Uncertainty is high about how much pain President Donald Trump will allow the economy to endure in order to remake the system.
 He's said he wants manufacturing jobs back in the United States and far fewer people working for the federal government.

 Trump's barrage of announcements on tariffs and other policies have created so much uncertainty that economists worry U.S. businesses and households may freeze and pull back on their spending.